adni03/ROI/Report.md

 * What universities are best fit for me?
 * What university-level characteristics influence my ROI?

+To produce these insights, we use the [College Scorecard](https://collegescorecard.ed.gov/data/) dataset which contains historical data for universities from the years 1996-2021[3].
+The data for each year consists of several university level factors and demographic variables of the student population at the university.

 ## Related Work

 ## Methods